-We will use systematic scoping review methodology to describe the different kinds of GP access system that have been tried.
+We will use systematic scoping review methodology to describe the different kinds of GP access system that have been tried in general practice settings.
 This will allow us to rapidly map the evidence relating to access to primary care, identifying the key concepts so that we can develop a typology of GP appointment systems that will underpin case site selection for WP2.
 We will use established methods for scoping reviews [59] which follow five steps: